cs231n/cs231n.github.io/assignments/2022/assignment3.md

 <span style="color:red">This assignment is due on **Tuesday, May 24 2022** at 11:59pm PST.</span>

-**Minor correction (May 15, 07:00pm PST)**: For the `MultiHeadAttention` class in `Transformer_Captioning.ipynb`, you are expected to apply dropout to the attention weights.
+**Update (May 15, 07:00pm PST)**: For `MultiHeadAttention` class in `Transformer_Captioning.ipynb` notebook, you are expected to apply dropout to the attention weights.
 Earlier instructions were unclear, the instructions have been updated to clarify this.

 Starter code containing Colab notebooks can be [downloaded here]({{site.hw_3_colab}}).